Wednesday, July 1, 2015

 We walked into the Haunted Mansion, watched a show, and took a ride-through tour in Omni-moving vehicles called "Doom Buggies."

-We walked through a long corridor to take the Pirates of the Caribbean boat ride, which told a story about a band of pirates.
+We walked down a long corridor to take the Pirates of the Caribbean boat ride, which told the story of a band of pirates.

-We took a Jungle Cruise boat in Adventure Land, which simulated a cruise down the Asia, Africa, and South American rivers.
+We took a Jungle Cruise boat in Adventure Land, which sailed along rivers in Asia, Africa, and South America.

 We watched the Country Bears Jamboree Show, where audio-animatronic figures sang country music.

-We rode a boat in "It's a Small World," where dolls sang and danced in different languages worldwide.
+We rode a boat on "It's a Small World," where dolls from around the world sang and danced in different languages.

 We rode the Ferryboat to the Magic Kingdom.

-We purchased passport tickets with holes punched in them and a large string attached.
+We purchased passport tickets with holes punched and a long string attached.

 The tickets were collected at the gate and retained by Disney's Magic Kingdom.

-Disney was working on building EPOC; it opened in 1982.
+Disney was working on building EPCOT; it opened in 1982.

 Day 4: Saturday, July 4, 1981

-We rode to Cape Kennedy/Cape Canaveral, taking the KSC bus tour and visiting the museum.
+We rode to Cape Kennedy (Cape Canaveral), took the KSC bus tour, and visited the museum.

 During the KSC bus tour, we got an up-close view of the space shuttle launch pad and the 363-foot-long Saturn V moon rocket.
 I took pictures of the kids in front of the Space vehicle.